nojronatron/nojronatron.github.io/code401-files/class-notes-week2.md

 Use '_inputName' to name your method input parameters.
 Use '_recursiveFunc' to name your recursive functions.
 Utilize HTTP Status Codes in your REST calls so they are more easily testable.
+Use Baeldung's examples to put together REST operations in Java.
+Always put Stream Reader types inside of a Try-with-resources e.g. `try (BufferedReader responseReader = new BufferedReader(args)) {...}`: This auto-closes (garbage-collects) the enclosed resources automatically.
+Define Methods to return things like StringBuffer so the caller gets the data wholesale.
+Try to return HttpConnection types in your methods so the caller can utilize the response codes, etc.
+Case Sensitivity between JSON object parameters and Class properties MUST MATCH.

 ## Footer